-- 4.23 When applying these key economic principles to date, we have done so because we considered the principles to be consistent with the section 52A purpose.
+- 4.24 When applying these key economic principles to date, we have done so because we considered the principles to be consistent with the section 52A purpose.
 For example, we have used FCM as a way of promoting section 52A(1)(a)-(d) outcomes that would be achieved in competitive markets-ie, in competitive markets suppliers expect to make at least a normal return over the long term.
-However, we have also recognised that the FCM concept is not absolute-it does not guarantee that regulated suppliers earn a normal return over the life of the assets, as such a guarantee would be inconsistent with section 52A. - 4.24 We have also applied FCM recognising the asymmetric consequences of over-investment and under-investment to consumers, and seeking, where practicable, to allocate risks between consumers and suppliers according to the party best placed to manage them, but only where this is consistent with section 52A. - 4.25 The Court approved of our application of the FCM principle in the IM merits appeal, observing that:83
+However, we have also recognised that the FCM concept is not absolute-it does not guarantee that regulated suppliers earn a normal return over the life of the assets, as such a guarantee would be inconsistent with section 52A. - 4.25 We have also applied FCM recognising the asymmetric consequences of over-investment and under-investment to consumers, and seeking, where practicable, to allocate risks between consumers and suppliers according to the party best placed to manage them, but only where this is consistent with section 52A.

+4.26 The Court approved of our application of the FCM principle in the IM merits appeal, observing that:

-[256] Central to the Commission's approach to Part 4 regulation and to regulatory control of natural monopolies more generally are the related concepts or principles of NPV (net present value) = 0 (NPV = 0) and financial capital maintenance (FCM).
+Central to the Commission's approach to Part 4 regulation and to regulatory control of natural monopolies more generally are the related concepts or principles of NPV (net present value) = 0 (NPV = 0) and financial capital maintenance (FCM).
 In terms of the Commission's determination of the IMs, these are first mentioned in the executive summary to the June 2009 IMs Discussion Paper.
 There the Commission, in what we think is a non-controversial way, explains the relationship between the s 52A(1) purpose and outcomes, and economic principles stemming from the three dimensions of economic efficiency - allocative, productive and dynamic - which the s 52A(1) outcomes both reflect and are designed to promote.

-- 4.26 We do not consider the key economic principles amount to a 'regulatory compact' between us and regulated suppliers that might bind us to accepting the outcome of applying the principles to a proposed decision.
+- 4.27 We do not consider the key economic principles amount to a 'regulatory compact' between us and regulated suppliers that might bind us to accepting the outcome of applying the principles to a proposed decision.
 However, to the extent the key economic principles continue to assist us to give effect to the section 52A purpose and outcomes we would not depart from them lightly.
-The Part 4 regime was intended to provide greater certainty over time,84 and we accept that wholesale rejection of principles we have consistently applied may affect this certainty. - 4.27 If applying one or more of the principles to a proposed decision is unhelpful to, or inconsistent with, the overarching objectives, then we will not apply the relevant principles to that decision, and we will be transparent with stakeholders as to our reasons.85 - 4.28 Specifically, we acknowledge that there may come a time when, due to various circumstances, the key economic principles no longer assist us in promoting the section 52A purpose and application of these principles is no longer sustainable. - 4.29 At the time of the 2016 IM review, the continued uptake of some emerging technologies that might act as substitutes to the regulated electricity lines service provided important context.
-For the current IM Review, a key contextual issue is the impact on regulated sectors of the transition to a low carbon economy, in particular the risk of significantly reduced demand in the gas sector. - 4.30 The market risk, in either context, is that if enough consumers disconnect from the network, the remaining consumers will not be willing or able to pay the prices that would be required for regulated suppliers to achieve FCM, even if our price path remains consistent with FCM.
-There may also be a political risk in that if circumstances change to a sufficient extent, the government may intervene and amend or repeal Part 4.
-If such a 'tipping point' occurs, regardless of any action we might take, suppliers may not be able to achieve FCM.
+The Part 4 regime was intended to provide greater certainty over time, and we accept that wholesale rejection of principles we have consistently applied may affect this certainty. - 4.28 If applying one or more of the principles to a proposed decision is unhelpful to, or inconsistent with, the overarching objectives, then we will not apply the relevant principles to that decision, and we will be transparent with stakeholders as to our reasons. - 4.29 Specifically, we acknowledge that there may come a time when, due to various circumstances, the key economic principles no longer assist us in promoting the section 52A purpose and application of these principles is no longer sustainable. - 4.30 At the time of the 2016 IM review, the continued uptake of some emerging technologies that might act as substitutes to the regulated electricity lines service provided important context.
+For the current IM Review, a key contextual issue is the impact on regulated sectors of the transition to a low carbon economy, in particular the risk of significantly reduced demand in the gas sector.